tldr-pages/tldr/pages/common/vhs.md

 `vhs < {{path/to/file.tape}}`

-- Publish a gif to vhs.charm.sh and get a shareable url:
+- Publish a gif to https://vhs.charm.sh and get a shareable URL:

 `vhs publish {{path/to/file.gif}}`